git-ecosystem/git-credential-manager/docs/gitlab.md

 1. [Create an OAuth application][gitlab-oauth].
 This can be at the user, group or instance level.
 Specify a name and use a redirect URI of `http://127.0.0.1/`.
 _Unselect_ the 'Confidential' option.
-Set the 'write_repository' scope.
+Set the 'read_repository' and 'write_repository' scopes.
 1. Copy the application ID and configure
 `git config --global credential.https://gitlab.example.com.GitLabDevClientId <APPLICATION_ID>`
 1. Copy the application secret and configure